 Secretary of the Navy Ray Mabus announced, 27 May 2011, CVN-79 would be named John F. Kennedy to honor the 35th President of the United States and pay tribute to his service in the Navy, in the government, and to the nation.
-Congressman John Shadegg (R-AZ) had proposed naming this ship (or the subsequent CVN-80) Barry M. Goldwater, after the late senator from Arizona; an online petition had been set up to name CVN-79 Enterprise.
+Congressman John Shadegg (R-AZ) had proposed naming this ship (or the subsequent CVN-80) Barry M. Goldwater, after the late senator from Arizona.

 For Full Size Image |